Tonedawg1/gen1recomp-simple-speed-indicator-/README.md

 This is a simple Speed Indicator for Gen1Recomp.
-It just flashes a little text in the bottom left corner to let you know what speed your on. https://imgur.com/a/gen1recomp-speed-indicator-demonstration-6r0v0Ga
+It just flashes a little text in the bottom left corner to let you know what speed your on.
+It was made with AI, dont expect updates from me sorry.
+Example image:
+https://imgur.com/a/gen1recomp-speed-indicator-demonstration-6r0v0Ga